EHRI/ehri-search-tools/README.md

 curl <WS-URL> | convert-json | curl -X POST "Content-type: application/json" <SOLR-UPDATE-URL> --data @-
 ```

-Here, we just bundle the downloading and uploading bits as well, with some shortcut syntax.
+Here, we just bundle the downloading and uploading bits with some shortcut syntax.
 There are ways to
 accomplish the shell pipeline approach using certain options detailed below.

 Notes: To build a jar, use `mvn clean compile assembly:single`.
-The `compile` phase must be present.
+(The `compile` phase must be present.
 See:
-http://stackoverflow.com/a/574650/285374.
-There should then be a Jar called `ehri-indexer-1
+http://stackoverflow.com/a/574650/285374.)
+There should then be a Jar called `index-helper-1
-.0-SNAPSHOT-jar-with-dependencies.jar` inside the `target` folder, which you can execute with the usual `java -jar
+.0-1-jar-with-dependencies.jar` inside the `target` folder, which you can execute with the usual `java -jar
 <file.jar> [OPTIONS] ...
 [ARGS]`.

 Current options:

 ```
-usage: indexer  [OPTIONS] <spec> ... <specN>
+usage: index-helper [OPTIONS] <spec> ... <specN>
  -c,--clear-id <arg>          Clear an individual id.
 Can be used multiple
                               times.
  -C,--clear-type <arg>        Clear an item type.
 Can be used multiple